modin-project/modin/docs/flow/modin/core/io/index.rst

 Ray engine and pandas storage format) is forwarded to the ``_read`` function of file format-specific class (for example ``CSVDispatcher`` for CSV files), where function parameters are preprocessed to check if they are supported (otherwise default pandas implementation is used) and compute some metadata common for all partitions.
-Then file is splitted into chunks (mechanism of splitting is described below) and using this data, tasks are launched on the remote workers.
+Then file is split into chunks (mechanism of splitting is described below) and using this data, tasks are launched on the remote workers.
 After remote tasks are finished, additional results postprocessing is performed, and new query compiler with imported data will